This post may contain affiliate links at no additional cost to you.

 Mind Your Surroundings

 I’m really bad at this because I’m team drown everything out.
 Don’t be like me.
 Mind your surroundings!
 There are 2 exits on a standard bus.
 There are sometimes 3 exits on a long bus.
-Sitting near the exits seems like a natural thing to do to feel safe but might not always the case because the perpetrator want a quick and fast getaway themselves.
+Sitting near the exits seems like a natural thing to do to feel safe but might not always the case because the perpetrator wants a quick and fast getaway themselves.
 If it’s a crowded bus then watch those nearest to you.

 A few years ago, a classmate of mine had her phone stolen.
 Two other high school aged guys just came up and swiped the phone from her hands.
 They immediately jumped up and OUT the bus window WHILE the bus was moving.
 I mean…wow the stupidity…this is what I mean by desperate people.
 They’re small time petty criminals in the making.